Userspace I/O (UIO)

 The UIO is a general purpose kernel driver that can be accessed from user space.
 The purpose of the driver is to act as a thin layer between user space programs and the hardware.
 In Linux, user programs cannot access hardware directly; so the UIO bridges this gap.

-In the system you are given in this class, the buttons, LEDs, switches and interrupt controller are all accessed via UIO.
+On the PYNQ board, the buttons, LEDs, switches, interrupt controller, and DMA are all accessed via UIO.
 See the Software Stack page.

 Documentation of the UIO is available here.
 At minimum, read the section on How UIO works.